Logo

 Description

-For a generic mid level addition: Follow above directions but use 9 grams of with 3/4 cup of water.
-This is fining at .5g/L.
+• Follow the same steps as above but use 9 grams of bentonite and 3/4 cup of hot water.

 Community Q&A